pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 ## Conclusion

-We have added dates to our event series: a single date for regular admission and several dates for a repeating event.
+We have added dates to our event series: a single date for regular admission and many dates for a repeating special event.
 We can add further dates as needed during the season.
 For repeating dates, it makes sense to use the "Create many new dates" function.
 For one-off dates, we can use "Create a new date" instead.